LIFE STORY

 Usually you have only the context to guide you.

-To make things worse in Japanese we have the problem of short and extended vowels.
+To make things worse Japanese has the problem of short and extended vowels.

 If, for example, the ‘o’ sound in ‘ko’ is short we find one set of meanings.
 If it is lengthened (koo), we have another quite different set of meanings.